AleksGerman/coccoc-php-assignment/README.md

-# Test assignment for php developer to Advertising team
+# Test assignment for PHP developer (Advertising team)
 ## Task
 It is necessary to create a service for storing and submitting adverts.
 Adverts must be stored in a database.
 The service should provide an API that runs in JSON format.